Google Summer of Code – Project List

 LibreCube is applying for the Google Summer of Code (GSoC) program this year!

+GSoC is a vital opportunity for attracting new members to the LibreCube community and the open source world in general.
+We heavily rely on contributors to extend our open source ecosystem for semi-autonomous exploration systems and technology.
 Listed below are the project ideas for this year.
-Please send us an email (info@librecube.org) with a short text about yourself (your skills and interests) and what of the project(s) you find interesting to work on.
+Please email directly to the mentors (with gsoc@librecube.org in copy), with a short text about yourself (your skills and interests) and what of the project(s) you find interesting to work on.
 You may want to structure your project application according to this template.
+Also, have a look at a previous application.

-Skills: Rust, Python, Embedded
+Skills: Rust, embassy-stm32, Python

-Proposed Mentors: Jens, Artur
+Proposed Mentors: Artur (artur@librecube.org), Peter (peter@librecube.org)

 Project Size: 350 hours